cfengine/documentation/reference/promise-types/defaults.markdown

 parameter in a promise bundle is undefined, or its value is defined to be invalid, a default value can be promised instead.

-**TODO:would better be in vars reference or variable language guide?**
 CFEngine does not use Perl semantics: i.e. undefined variables do not map to the empty string, they remain as variables for possible future expansion.
 Some variables might be defined but still contain unresolved variables.
 To handle